specgen-io/rendr/README.md

 ```

 Arguments can have `description` which is used for user input whenever argument should be provided by the user.
-The `default` value might be set to the argument and this value will be used in case if override value is not provided.
+The `default` value might be set to the argument and this value will be used in case override value is not provided.

 Blueprint:
 ```yaml